 Our absolute champion cutter!
 He cuts out every one of our patterns with the steadiest of hands and the keenest of eyes.

-She’s our sensational seamstress.
-She handles a sewing machine like Jessica Watson handles a yacht.
+They are our sensational sewing team.
+They handle a sewing machine like Jessica Watson handles a yacht.
 It’s utterly impressive and a sight to behold, truly.

 Which is appropriate because she really does hold us all together.
 Our production lead and mentor, she watches over everything from initial concepts through final design to production, and we couldn’t do anything we do without her.